Think Twice about Flying Korean Air with a Toddler

-The ground crew at Gimpo airport was helpful in getting us catch our domestic flight.
-Otherwise we would have missed the flight and messed up our car rental and schedule.
+The ground crew at Gimpo airport was helpful in helping us catch our domestic flight.
+Otherwise, we would have missed the flight and messed up our car rental and schedule.
 More on this in the Domestic Flight section below.
-One thing for sure, good we didn’t go for budget airlines.
+One thing I’m sure, glad we didn’t go for budget airlines.

 Food and Entertainment

-The meal for Evangeline was not that great either, though it was put inside a cute box with design of Pororo the Little Penguin (two photos down).
-She ate only a mouth or two.
+The meal for Evangeline was not that great either, though it was put inside a cute box with the design of Pororo the Little Penguin (two photos down).
+She ate only one mouthful or two.
 All three of us simply had no appetite after a rough night on the flight.